Kubernetes Challenges : Overcoming the Hurdles in Kubernetes Deployments

 Logging

-To achieve this, you’ll need to consider external tools such as Kafka for logging and Graylog for indexing when you have thousands of events happening each day.
-Again, you’ll need to configure them to work with your Kubernetes cluster and nodes.
+With many services in play, traditional logging methods are no longer viable.
+Logging into a server to view log files for troubleshooting isn't practical when dealing with multiple servers and data sources.
+To simplify this, you need external tools like Kafka for logging and Graylog for indexing, especially when handling thousands of events daily.
+Again, you’ll need to configure these tools to work with your Kubernetes cluster and nodes.

 Monitoring

-Kubernetes Challenges for Large Groups
+Kubernetes Security Challenges for Large Organizations

 Security